Strategic Energy Management (SEM) Summary

 Project Description

-Electrical demand at Production, Treatment and Recycle locations was reduced by strategically shutting off pumps and motors where possible.
+Electrical demand at Production, Treatment and Recycle locations was reduced by strategically shutting off pumps and motors when possible.
 At the Central chilled water plant, demand was reduced by utilizing thermal energy storage.

 Notes